 - Consider removing your Oura Ring in situations that involve friction (e.g. weightlifting), or when handling objects made of metal, ceramics, or stone (such as handling pots or pans)

-Keep in mind: the Rose Gold finish is specially designed to be a living color that will develop a darker patina over time.
-The exact patina effect depends on use and care of your ring.
+The Rose Gold finish is specially designed to be a living color that will develop a darker patina over time.
+The exact patina effect depends on the use and care of your ring.

 Battery & Charging

 We suggest doing your best to keep your ring’s battery above 30%.
 To get started incorporating this new habit, we recommended keeping your charger on-hand and getting into a routine of charging your ring for a little bit each day.
 Consider charging your ring during periods of the day when you may traditionally take a brief break from wearing it for the sake of comfort or additional scratch protection—such as washing dishes, typing at your computer, showering, cooking, etc.